openbmc/hiomapd/Documentation/mbox_protocol.md

 cases for a back channel for the BMC to pass new information to the host which will be discussed later.

-To initiate a request the host must set a command code (see Commands) into mailbox data register 0.
-It is also the hosts responsibility to generate a unique sequence number into mailbox register 1.
-After this any command specific data should be written (see Layout).
+To initiate a request the host must set a command code (see Commands) into mailbox data register 0, and generate a sequence number (see Sequence Numbers) to write to mailbox register data 1.
+After these two values, any command-specific data should be written (see Layout).
 The host must then generate an interrupt to the BMC by using bit 0 of its control register and wait for an interrupt on the response register.
 Generating an interrupt automatically sets bit 7 of the corresponding control register.
 This bit can be used to poll for messages.

 On receiving an interrupt (or polling on bit 7 of its Control Register) the BMC should read the message from the general registers